asantoma/cryptography-notes/understanding-cryptography/02-des.md

 !!!Confusion and Diffusion

 **Confusion** is an encryption operation where the relationship between key and ciphertext is obscured.
+Confusion can be achieved through substitution.

 **Diffusion** is an encryption operation where the influence of one plaintext symbol is spread over many ciphertext symbols with the goal of hiding statistical properties of the plaintext.
+Diffusion can be achieved through transposition.

 Ciphers which only perform confusion are not secure.
 Neither are ciphers which only perform diffusion.
 However, through the concatenation of such operations, a strong cipher can be built.
 !!!